shelld3v/flydns/README.md

-# Flydns - Alternative subdomains discovery tool
+# Flydns - Related subdomains discovery tool

 ## What is flydns

 Flydns was first a fork of altdns, but then has been updated to become a various recon tool.

-Flydns will try to find alternative subdomains from user given subdomains, by generating permutations, mutations, alterations.
+Flydns will try to find related subdomains from user given subdomains, by generating permutations, mutations, alterations.
 The alterations came from combinations between wordlist entries and subdomains patterns.

 ## Installation